tisoap/next-template-app/README.md

 - `yarn build`: Creates a production build from this project
 - `yarn build-storybook`: Creates a production build from the component library docs
 - `yarn dev`: Starts the project with hot reload at `http://localhost:3000`
-- `yarn lint-code`: Runs the code and style linters
-- `yarn lint-code`: Runs the code linter
+- `yarn lint`: Runs the code linter
-- `yarn lint-style`: Runs the stylesheet linter
 - `yarn start`: Starts the project at `http://localhost:3000`, but you need to execute the `yarn build` command beforehand
 - `yarn storybook`: Starts the component library docs with hot reload at `http://localhost:6006`
 - `yarn test`: Runs all unit tests and code coverage report
 - `yarn test-e2e`: Runs all end to end tests using the locally installed Chrome browser, but you need to have started the project in another terminal for it to work
-- `yarn test-watch`: Runs all unit tests in watch mode, re-executing the relevant tests at every file change
 - `yarn type-check`: Check validity of all types in the project
 - `yarn spellcheck`: Checks for spelling typos in code